dataphos/dataphos-core/README.md

 ### Log into Pulumi

 You need to log in to Pulumi in the CLI.
-If you don't have an account, please create one by connecting with your GitHub.

 ```
 pulumi login
 ```

+Hit `ENTER` to log in using your browser.
+If you don't have an account, please create one by connecting with your GitHub.

 Your workshop preparation ends here!